OmegaMetor/GS2ML/docs/src/content/docs/guides/Mod Development/template-setup.md

 It also comes with a system where all you have to do to add custom code is add a `____.gml` file to the `assets/code` folder and then use one of the "Add code from file" functions to hook or create the contents of that file.
 To create the template as EASY MODE, add a `-e` to the end of the function you normally call:
 `dotnet new gs2ml -e`

+# Bonus: Code highlighting for GML files
+If you have Visual Studio Code installed, there are extensions on the extensions marketplace that you can download.
+They can add CODE HIGHLIGHTING and INTELLISENSE to `_____.gml` files.